heroiclabs/nakama-unreal/README.md

 ```

 Starting with the headers public variables, we are using a blank actor that will be placed in the scene in this example.
+Unreal Engine uses a reflection system that provides metadata about its classes and allows for advanced features like Blueprint/C++ communication, serialization, and more.
+When working with Nakama objects, or any UObject-derived class, it's crucial to mark them using the Unreal reflection system.
+This is done using macros such as UFUNCTION(), and UPROPERTY().

 ```cpp
 UPROPERTY()